InformaticsMatters/squonk/openshift/ansible/README.md

 # Squonk Ansible OpenShift Deployment
-You can run the playbook from this directory with the command: -
+You can run the infrastructure and squonk playbook from this directory with the commands: -

     ansible-playbook playbooks/squonk-infra/deploy.yaml

     ansible-playbook playbooks/squonk/deploy.yaml

 There are `undeploy` playbooks that can be run for both the